mozilla/addon-sdk/doc/module-source/sdk/system/events.md

 <api name="once">
 @function
-  Listen only once to a particular event topic
+  Listen only once to a particular event type

-@param topic {string}
+@param type {string}
-  The topic name to watch.
+  The event type name to watch.
 @param listener {function}
   Function that will be called when an event is fired.
 @param strong {boolean}